Logo

 The Contract

-Once you have made the decision to sell your property, one of the first tasks is to have the Contract for Sale of Land drawn up.
+Once you have made the decision to sell your property, one of the first tasks is to have the Contract for Sale of Land and Section 32 Vendor’s Statement drawn up.

 The contract will include not only the legal terms and conditions of sale.
-It will also specify what items are included or excluded from the sale, and any other special requirements you might have, like a longer or shorter settlement than usual, or perhaps that the contract be conditional upon another contract for you to buy your next property.
-There are a lot of ways that a contract can be varied, so it is important to discuss your situation in detail with your conveyancing solicitor.
+It will also specify what items are included or excluded from the sale, and any other special requirements you might have, like settlement time, or perhaps that the contract be conditional upon another contract for you to buy your next property.
+There are a lot of ways that a contract can be varied, so it is important to discuss your situation in detail with CCS Lawyers.

 The Deposit